Exhibitions and galleries

 Church Farm Art Gallery,

 The gallery is a showcase for both professional and talented amateur artists.
-Owner Norman Tomlinson, who paints mainly in watercolour, exhibits his own work, and others such as Caroline Appleyard, David Alderman, Mike Connley and Richard Towers.
+Owner Norman Tomlinson, exhibits his own work, and others such as Caroline Appleyard, David Alderman, Mike Connley and Judy Tomlinson.
 Open Thursday-Saturday 10.30am-5pm.
-Go to churchfarmgallery.co.uk for more details.
+Go to churchfarmgallery.co.uk for details.